Quasipolynomial Normalisation in Deep Inference via Atomic Flows and Threshold Formulae: Introduction

-Contrary to Frege proof systems, deep-inference proof systems have a proof theory, in the sense of a normalisation theory with a notion of analyticity, like the Gentzen formalisms have.
-The work \cite{BrusGugl:07:On-the-P:fk} shows that deep-inference proof systems are as powerful as Frege proof systems (including when augmented by extension and substitution); however, the analytic proof systems of deep inference are strictly more powerful than Gentzen analytic proof systems because they exhibit exponential speed-ups.
+In this paper we give a direct proof of Jeřábek's result: that is, we give a quasipoly\-no\-mial-time cut-elimination procedure in propositional-logic deep inference, which, in addition to being internal, has a strong computational flavour.
+Our proof uses two ingredients: \begin{enumerate} \item an adaptation of Atserias-Galesi-Pudlák technique to deep inference, which simplifies the technicalities associated with the use of threshold functions; in particular, the formulae and derivations that we adopt are smaller and structurally simpler than those in \cite{AtseGalePudl:02:Monotone:yu}; \item a recently introduced graphic formalism, tracing atoms in deep-inference proofs, called `atomic flows' \cite{GuglGund:07:Normalis:lr}. \end{enumerate}

-Atomic flows, which can be considered as specialised Buss flow graphs \cite{Buss:91:The-Unde:uq}, play a major role in designing and controlling the normalisation procedure presented in this paper.
-They contribute to the overall clarification of this highly technical matter, by reducing our dependency on syntax.
-Atomic flows fall in the previously mentioned category of geometry flavoured methods (together with proof nets \cite{Gira:87:Linear-L:wm}).
+Atomic flows, which can be considered specialised Buss flow graphs \cite{Buss:91:The-Unde:uq}, play a major role in designing and controlling the cut elimination procedure presented in this paper.
+Atomic flows are very simple (they only trace structural rules and forget logical rules) but they are strong enough to faithfully represent cut elimination \cite{GuglGund:07:Normalis:lr, GuglGundStra::Breaking:uq} and to relate several formalisms regarding their proof complexity \cite{Das:12:Complexi:kx, Das:13:The-Pige:fk}.
+Atomic flows contribute to the overall clarification of this highly technical matter, by reducing our dependency on syntax.
 The techniques developed via atomic flows tolerate variations in the proof system specification.
 In fact, their geometric nature makes them largely independent of syntax, provided that certain linearity conditions are respected (and this is usually achievable in deep inference).

-We think that it will be possible to extend this normalisation procedure to more general normal-form notions than analyticity, like the various notions of streamlining studied in \cite{GuglGund:07:Normalis:lr}.
-Another future research direction will be trying to extend the results of this paper to modal logics, which already enjoy deep-inference presentations \cite{Brun::Deep-Seq:ay,HeinStew:05:Purity-T:tg,StewStou:05:A-System:tg,Stou:06:A-Deep-I:rt}.

 The paper is self-contained.
 Sections~\ref{SectDI} and \ref{SectAF} are devoted, respectively, to the necessary background on deep inference and atomic flows.
 Threshold functions and formulae are introduced in Section~\ref{SectThresh}.